AdobeDocs/target-learn.en/help/mobile-v4/add-requests.md

 The Adobe Mobile Services SDK (v4) provides Adobe Target methods & functionality that enable you to personalize your app with different experiences for different users.

-In this lesson, you will prepare the We.Travel app for personalization by implementing multiple Target requests.
+In this lesson, you will prepare the We.Travel app for personalization by implementing Target requests.

 ## Prerequisites